-Some people may find that using hot or cold packs useful in the treatment of pain.
-Ice packs are recommended initially to help reduce pain and inflammation but after two to three days a hot pack may provide more beneficial pain relief.
+Some people may find that using hot or cold packs is useful in the management of sciatica pain.
+Ice packs are recommended initially to help reduce pain and inflammation; however, after two to three days, a hot pack may provide more beneficial pain relief.

-Stretching the area in pain can also help to ease the pain.
-In some cases, referral to a physical therapist may be helpful or the individual may benefit from simple yoga exercises.
-Staying active is important and, although it is not expected to improve recovery time, it helps to improve natural pain relief mechanisms such as the release of endorphins.
+Stretching the affected area can also help to ease the pain.
+In some cases, referral to a physical therapist may be helpful.
+The sciatica patient may also benefit from simple yoga exercises.
+Staying active is important and, although it is not expected to improve recovery time, it helps to improve natural pain relief mechanisms, such as the release of endorphins.

-The scientific evidence to support the use of analgesics to relieve the pain of sciatica is not strong.
+The scientific evidence supporting the use of analgesics to relieve the pain of sciatica is not strong.
 Despite this, analgesic medications are usually prescribed to help individuals manage the pain.

 Paracetamol is usually the first choice of pain relief medication, as it is associated with fewer side effects.
-Alternatively, non-steroidal anti-inflammatory medications, such as ibuprofen and aspirin may be recommended.
+Alternatively, non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and aspirin, may also be recommended.

 In some cases, opioid drugs like codeine or morphine may be given, either alone or in combination with simple analgesics.
-Additional, botulinum toxin is sometimes used to relieve pain of sciatica caused by piriformis syndrome.
+Additional, botulinum toxin is sometimes also used to relieve sciatica pain caused by piriformis syndrome.
 Antidepressant medication is also occasionally prescribed, as it is thought to help with neuropathic pain.

-Epidural injection of corticosteroid injection may help to provide pain relief for severe cases.
+Epidural injection of corticosteroids may help to provide pain relief for severe cases.
 However, this is only indicated for patients with severe symptoms, as the possible adverse effects are significant.

 When the symptoms of sciatica persist to cause chronic pain, surgery may be considered as a treatment option.